alexfroger/airwaretest/README.md

 - Set up AWS S3 service to store and access to the JSON file of the geographical data. i created a bucket name "geo-data-json" with the right permissions to access with our application.
 - Install and set up the serverless Framework to work with AWS Lambda & AWS API Gateway services
-- Create an API project using [nodeJS starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) This starter pack have this avantages for me :
+- Create an API project using [nodeJS starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) This starter pack have this avantages for me:
 *Use a similar version of JavaScript in the frontend and backend.
 *Allow you to run API Gateway, Lambda locally with the plugin serverless-offline.
 *And add support for unit tests.
 Unfortunately, I didn't have enough time to use it.
 - Install all the dependencies of the nodejs starter project
 - Install a specific packages "aws-sdk" to talk to the various AWS services
 - Write the various backend APIs with nodeJS.
 For the needed, just one function call getDataGeoJson, who return all the geographical data formatted in GeoJSON.